Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Results

 In Figure~\ref{fig:archival}, results are derived by applying our methodology to the real MUSE IFU data.
 We constrain the critical curve with a posterior half width of $0.23\arcsec$ at the $1\sigma$ confidence level.
 If we relax the constraint on the local degenerate direction, the $1\sigma$ half width inflates to $0.30\arcsec$.
 As expected, the critical curve is more tightly constrained in the middle of the arc than in the upper and lower outskirts.

-Figure~\ref{fig:archival} shows residuals of $\sim 10\,$km/s and correlated on $\sim0.5$--$1\arcsec$ scales.
+The residuals shown in Figure~\ref{fig:archival} are at the level of $\sim 10\,$km/s and are spatially correlated on $\sim0.5$--$1\arcsec$ scales.
 This may indicate a deficiency in the assumed disk rotation model, or distortions in the local lens map not captured by the polynomial model (which may be induced by sub-galactic DM subhalos), or unknown data analysis systematics.
 However, information is inadequate to draw robust conclusions.

+Before comparing our result with independent global lens models, we emphasize that our kinematic-mapping method is designed primarily to constrain the location and shape of the critical curve, rather than to uniquely determine the local mass distribution.
+The polynomial lens model used in our inference is intentionally flexible without imposing any specific global mass parameterization.
+It therefore does not by itself break lens-map degeneracies such as the mass-sheet degeneracy~\citep{MSD_Schneider2013}.
+Under a mass-sheet transformation with scaling parameter \(s\), the convergence \(\kappa\), shear \(\gamma\), and lensing Jacobian \(A\) transform as

+It follows that \(\det A'=s^2\det A\).
+Thus the critical curve, defined by \(\det A=0\), is invariant under the transformation, while the local convergence, shear normalization, and absolute mass normalization are not.
+The kinematic-mapping method therefore sidesteps this degeneracy by targeting the critical-curve location itself.
+That said, such degeneracies will be broken by physical priors if kinematic lens constraints are incorporated into global mass modeling.

-Our derived confidence band has an orientation most similar to the prediction of the \texttt{BUFFALO} lens model~\citep{Bufflomodel}, but shifts significantly to the West.
-This shifted location appears more consistent with the symmetric pattern of the continuum surface brightness, which is information we do not incorporate in modeling.
-Critical curves predicted by the two other models as shown in Figure~\ref{fig:Nircam} are at more shallow angles with respect to the arc and one of them is less compatible with the fold symmetry of the surface brightness profile.
-The confidence band is relatively more consistent with the non-parametric \texttt{WSLAP+} lens model~\citep{Broadhurst2025FuzzyDM, Diego2024DMSmallestScales}, which is augmented by a compilation of multi-image systems with spectroscopic redshifts~\citep{Gledhill2024Abell370LensModelCANUCS} and is also constrained by a dozen multiply-imaged surface brightness features identified across the Dragon Arc in deep HST and JWST images~\citep{Broadhurst2025FuzzyDM}.
+Our derived confidence band has an orientation most similar to that of the critical curve predicted by the \texttt{BUFFALO} lens model~\citep{Bufflomodel}, but is displaced significantly westward relative to it.
+Interestingly, our inferred critical-curve location appears more consistent with the symmetric pattern of the continuum surface brightness, although this information is not used in our inference.

+Critical curves predicted by the two other models shown in Figure~\ref{fig:Nircam} make shallower angles with respect to the arc, and one of them is less compatible with the fold symmetry of the surface-brightness profile.
+As quantified in Appendix~\ref{app:a}, our confidence band is most consistent with the non-parametric \texttt{WSLAP+} lens model~\citep{Broadhurst2025FuzzyDM, Diego2024DMSmallestScales}, which is augmented by a compilation of multi-image systems with spectroscopic redshifts~\citep{Gledhill2024Abell370LensModelCANUCS} and is also constrained by a dozen multiply-imaged surface-brightness features identified across the Dragon Arc in deep HST and JWST images~\citep{Broadhurst2025FuzzyDM}.

 Taking the middle of the confidence band to be our derived critical curve, about two-thirds of the microlensed highly magnified stars discovered in \cite{Fudamoto2025A370DragonLensedStars} fall on the side of negative parity.
 If the \texttt{BUFFALO} model critical curve is adopted, most microlensed stars would fall on the side of positive parity.
 The bias to negative parity is qualitatively consistent with microlensing by intracluster stars~\citep{Venumadhav2017CausticMicrolensing}, but we do not intend to compare to quantitative models as statistics are low here.
 Detection of many more microlensed stars in the Dragon Arc from upcoming JWST/NIRCam multi-epoch imaging (GO 7345; PI: Y.~Fudamoto) will mitigate Poisson fluctuations to allow quantitative studies.